-The Rasmussen College MBA curriculum is designed by industry experts with more than 130 years of experience working for well-known global businesses.
+The Rasmussen University MBA curriculum is designed by industry experts with more than 130 years of experience working for well-known global businesses.
 These professionals have walked the walk in the business world and have used their experience to create a curriculum that will equip you with the skills needed for an ascending business career.

 5 MBA courses you can expect

 So what can you expect from your MBA courses at Rasmussen University?
 Let’s take a closer look at a handful of the subjects you’ll cover in-depth as an MBA student.

 1. Organizational Behavior and Leadership